You have turned-in this assignment. You can review the lesson and see your previous answers.

 This shows you the type of disciplinary action that can occur.

 So do both chambers have equal power and responsibility?
-We did briefly mention this.

-So, the House of Commons holds more legislative power and is the main decision making body in Parliament.
+So the House of Commons holds more legislative power and is the main decision making body in Parliament.

-Can you think why when we mentioned saying about the House of Lords?
-So remember what we said that they can only delay, they can't block forever.
+Can you think why when we mentioned something about the House of Lords?

 So this means the House of Commons holds that more legislative power to push them laws through.